2018 Tennessee State Tigers football team

 The 2018 Tennessee State Tigers football team represented Tennessee State University as a member of the Ohio Valley Conference (OVC) in the 2018 NCAA Division I FCS football season.
 They were led by ninth-year head coach Rod Reed and played their home games at Nissan Stadium and Hale Stadium.
 Tennessee State finished the season 4–5 overall and 3–4 in OVC play to place fifth.

-Previous season

-The Tigers finished the 2017 season 6–5, 2–5 in OVC play to finish in a tie for seventh place.

 Preseason

 OVC media poll

 On July 20, 2018, the media covering the OVC released their preseason poll with the Tigers predicted to finish in fourth place.
 On July 23, the OVC released their coaches poll with the Tigers predicted to finish in sixth place.

 Preseason All-OVC team

 The Tigers had three players selected to the preseason all-OVC team.